apache/apisix/docs/en/latest/plugins/client-control.md

 The `client-control` plugin dynamically controls the behavior of Nginx to handle the client request.

-This plugin requires APISIX running on the APISIX-OpenResty.
+This plugin requires APISIX to run on [APISIX-OpenResty](../how-to-build.md#6-build-openresty-for-apisix).

 ## Attributes